catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

   $ split --bytes=100M large_file split-

 The upload of these segments is then handled by cURL.
-See `using curl`_ for more information on how to do this.
+See :ref:`using curl<s3-api-documentation>` for more information on how to do this.

 .. _using curl: http://docs.catalystcloud.io/object-storage.html#using-curl